-21.06-2 Objective 1 Support deve major region clopment in a form which strengthens civic pride and presentation as Gippsland's al city.
-Strategies 1.1 Support high standard urban design outcomes.
-1.2 Improve the visual appearance of key transport routes and town entrances.
-1.3 Support the upgrade of degraded areas (including commercial and industrial land); in particular at town entrances and primary transport routes.
-1.4 Facilitate new development of varying scales, density and activity in accordance with the Housing Framework Plans whilst preserving and the amenity of existing neighbourhoods and locations with specific character or heritage value.
-1.5 Ensure applications for residential, commercial and industrial land use and development appropriately consider and respond to the Latrobe City Urban Design Guidelines.
+Support development in a form which strengthens civic pride and presentation as Gippsland's major regional city.

+Support high standard urban design outcomes.
+Improve the visual appearance of key transport routes and town entrances.
+Support the upgrade of degraded areas (including commercial and industrial land); in particular at town entrances and primary transport routes.
+Facilitate new development of varying scales, density and activity in accordance with the Housing Framework Plans whilst preserving and the amenity of existing neighbourhoods and locations with specific character or heritage value.
+Ensure applications for residential, commercial and industrial land use and development appropriately consider and respond to the Latrobe City Urban Design Guidelines.